 Riverside Cruising and Temple Hopping

 Welcome to your first day in Thailand’s capital!
 Let’s kick this off with the main places to go in Bangkok.
-Luckily, they are all pretty much in one spot, so make your way to the eastern riverside and hop into one of the commuter ferries.
+Luckily, these Bangkok points of interest are all pretty much in one spot, so make your way to the eastern riverside and hop into one of the commuter ferries.
 Alternatively, you can join a boat tour.
 However, a commuter ferry going from Sri Phraya ferry stop to Tha Tien only costs 15 baht ($0.40).
 Be aware that the last ferry leaves roughly before 7pm!

 On your boat tour you can already spot plenty of worthy places to see in Bangkok, such as temples alongside the river, like famous Wat Arun, Temple of Dawn, opposite Tha Tien.
 You can take a ferry over for only 4 baht ($0.10).
 I personally recommend getting off a stop earlier, at Pak Khlong Talat, to visit the Vegetable and Flower Market.
 Markets in Thailand are a great way to stock up on fresh food and dive into local culture.
 Grab a beverage and skewer to satisfy your appetite and then simply roam around.